About Scaling and Root Planing

 More serious symptoms include pockets that form between the teeth and gums, allowing bacteria and plaque to settle and harden into place.
 Osseous surgery, which is also known as pocket reduction therapy, may be required to close these pockets and keep plaque and bacteria from gathering in those spaces.

-Dr. Tanner will reduce the progression of periodontal disease by removing disease-causing bacteria and then securing the tissue into place.
+Our doctors and team will reduce the progression of periodontal disease by removing disease-causing bacteria and then securing the tissue into place.
 He may smooth any irregular surfaces on your damaged bone.
 This limits areas where bacteria hide and allows your gum tissue to reattach to healthy bone.
 It also reduces the depth of your periodontal pockets.